Royal Trust (Belgium)

 The King donated his properties, such as his lands, castles and buildings, to the Belgian nation.
-Leopold did not want them to be divided amongst his three daughters, each of which was married to a foreign prince.
+Leopold did not want them to be divided amongst his three daughters, each of whom was married to a foreign prince.
 The donation was made on three conditions: the properties would never be sold, they would have to retain their function and appearance, and they would remain at the disposal of the successors to the Belgian throne.
-Since 1930, the Royal Trust is an autonomous public institution which operates completely independently (Royal decree of 9 April 1930 - Belgian monitor of 29 May 1930).
+In 1930, the Royal Trust became an autonomous public institution which operates completely independently (Royal decree of 9 April 1930 - Belgian monitor of 29 May 1930).

 Properties

 The Royal Palace of Brussels and the Royal Palace of Laeken are the property of the Belgian State and are not part of the Royal Trust.
-However the park surrounding the Royal Castle of Laeken and the Royal Greenhouses of Laeken do belong to the Royal Trust.
+However the park surrounding the Royal Palace of Laeken and the Royal Greenhouses of Laeken do belong to the Royal Trust.

 The Royal Trust also owns woods and land that it rents to private persons and semi-public institutions.